Home & School Club is a 100% volunteer organization. Everything we provide for Lex is possible only with the help and support of our parents.

 4th & 5th Graders from all four elementary schools are invited to participate in the annual District-Wide Play.
 Sign ups are typically in early October, and performances in early February.

 How You Can Help Parents of play students have a volunteer commitment.
 Details can be found on the Play Website.

-Math Olympiad, or Math O, is a large and popular mathematics competition designed to expose
+Math Olympiad, or Math O, is an international mathematics competition designed to expose

-Movie Night hosted by the 5th Grade as a fundraiser for Science Camp.
-Movie tickets, dinner, concessions and VIP Parking are all available for purchase to support the 5th graders.
+Movie Night is hosted by the 5th Grade as a fundraiser for Science Camp.
+Movie tickets, dinner, concessions, and VIP Parking are all available for purchase to support the 5th graders.
 It's a terrific all-school event to start the year off!

 The MPR is a passport around the world as students learn about different cultures represented at Lex from all over the world!
 Tastes, sights, sounds, traditions and more are shared by parents, providing a dynamic look at the many cultures that are part of the Lex family.

 How You Can Help Parents are encouraged to host a booth displaying their culture.
 The 2018 Multicultural Festival is over, but is held on or near the International Day of Peace on Sept.
 21. Look for booth sign up information early next school year from Principal Lauren Honda.

 This student carnival takes place after lunch on Halloween.
 There is also an all-school Costume Parade after drop-off on Halloween morning.
 Parents can dress up too!

 How You Can Help Each classroom hosts a booth with a game or activity, and parents are needed to man the booths.
 Your room parent will send out volunteer information.